Frequently Asked Questions

 Papers can be deposited by USQ staff and approved USQ students.

-If you would prefer, Faculty administrative staff may be willing or required to deposit papers.
+If you would prefer, Faculty administrative staff may be willing or required to deposit publications.

 What document formats are acceptable?